webdriverio/webdriverio/CONTRIBUTING.md

   # if your patch is functional and hasn't something to do with Selenium
   # (e.g. library specific fixes like changes within EventHandler.js)
   grunt test:functional

+  # changes to multibrowser functionality
+  # (e.g. actually only changes to /lib/multibrowser.js)
+  grunt test:functional

+  # wdio test runner changes
+  # (e.g. any changes that reflect the behavor of the test runner e.g. in lib/launcher.js)
+  grunt test:wdio

+  # anything else unittestable
+  # (e.g. changes to utils and classes)
+  grunt test:unit
   ```

 ### Syntax rules

 At this point you're waiting on us.
-We like to at least comment on, if not
-accept, pull requests within three business days (and, typically, one business
+We like to at least comment on, if not accept, pull requests within three business days (and, typically, one business day).
-day).
 We may suggest some changes or improvements or alternatives.

 Please pay attention on the following syntax rules: